 There are opportunities to work for different organisations and charities providing services for the Festival.
 Normally people are required to work three 8 hour shifts for their ticket, but it does vary slightly.
 In some cases you would be required to pay for the ticket in advance, and would be reimbursed after completing the required hours.

-Litter pickers are recruited by the Festival.
-Initially people who have worked successfully before are approached, thereafter applications are taken from those who get in touch with Festival.
-To apply call 01749 899086 or email email@example.com
+- Places now all taken.
+Recyclers/Litter pickers are recruited by the Festival.
+Initially people who have worked successfully before are approached, thereafter applications are taken from those who get in touch with the Festival.
+To apply to work at Glastonbury 2014, please call 01749 899086 or email firstname.lastname@example.org

-If you have medical, paramedic or first aid qualifications, you can apply to join Dr Chris Howes’ team of volunteers by completing the application on the website www.festival-medical.co.uk.
+- If you have medical, paramedic or first aid qualifications, you can apply to join Dr Chris Howes’ team of volunteers by completing the application on the website www1.festival-medical.com.

 If you are part of a stewarding group and would like to discuss all aspects of training for event stewarding please contact Maindy Training via their website at www.maindytraining.co.uk